 A Catalogue of Misfortune limited edition artist’s book by Sam Hodge, Accidental Press.

-Happy Accidents; feature by Lucy Davies in Telegraph, June 27 online as Lucky Breaks
+Happy Accidents; feature by Lucy Davies in Telegraph, June 27, 2015 and online as Lucky Breaks

 Artist’s book acquired by several public collections in the USA and Europe including: MoMA, The Met, Lafayette College Library, The SAIC Joan Flash Artist’s Book Collection, Oslo National Academy of the Arts, and Chelsea UAL.
 Paintings and prints in numerous private collections in the UK, also in New York, Kuala Lumpur, Barcelona, Lisbon and Paris.